turingschool/career-development-curriculum/module_one/2005_career_journal.md

 Habits of a Software Developer
 * What do you think are the traits of a good software developer?
 What are they like in the workplace?
 What would you as a co-worker think of this person?

-* What do you think are the behaviors that this person demonstrates to embody the identity of a software developer?
+* What are the behaviors that this person demonstrates to embody the identity of a software developer?

 * Who do you want to be as a software developer?
 What kind of behaviors do you already have in place to be that person?
 What behaviors would you need to put into place?
 How will you do that?